lazydevschool/munchies-app/auth-svc/README.md

 }
 ```

-follow up question: where should this go?
+Follow up question: where should this go?

 ### Security Headers